citylights521/The-Gibeau-Gazette/homework_instructions.md

 2. Run `npm init`.
 When that's finished, install and save these npm packages:

-   1. express X
+   1. express

-   2. express-handlebars X
+   2. express-handlebars

-   3. mongoose X
+   3. mongoose

-   4. cheerio X
+   4. cheerio

-   5. axios X
+   5. axios

 3. **NOTE**: If you want to earn complete credit for your work, you must use all five of these packages in your assignment.